Share

 Forklift trucks, quad bikes, diggers, horseboxes, rotavators, tractors, and other machinery are all targeted by thieves.

-Many of these are essential to the smooth running of a farm.
+Many of these are essential to the smooth running of a farm, therefore reinforcing the need to invest in upgrading your farm’s security measures where possible.

 • Lock all vehicles and hide the keys

-• If the vehicle is stored outside, fit steering locks
+• For vehicles stored outside, fit steering locks

 • Fit GPRS trackers